Paddy Doherty (TV personality)

 Patrick Doherty (born 6 February 1959) is an Irish Traveller who is a former bare-knuckle boxer.
 He is best known as one of the stars of My Big Fat Gypsy Wedding and Danny Dyer's Deadliest Men.
 He won Celebrity Big Brother 8.
 He appeared in When Paddy Met Sally in January 2012 and on Celebrity Bainisteoir later that year.

 Early life

 Doherty was born to Irish Traveller parents and moved around Manchester as a child and also to various sites in and around Birmingham.
 He did not attend school.
-His grandparents posed as his parents in his younger years but when he became a teenager he was sent to live with his "sister" and her family; his "sister" was actually his mother but as she was unmarried it was kept quiet to avoid shame on the family.
+His grandparents posed as his parents in his younger years but when he became a teenager he was sent to live with someone he was told was his "sister" and her family; but his "sister" was actually his mother.
+She had been unmarried when she delivered him, so it was kept quiet to avoid shame on the family.

 Career

 My Big Fat Gypsy Wedding

 Doherty was one of the Irish Travellers interviewed for the documentary My Big Fat Gypsy Wedding.